 After a security breach occurs, customers, the media, regulators, and other interested parties routinely ask what measures the organization took to prevent the breach in the first place.
-In-house counsel should consider, therefore, whether your restaurant would be able to produce documents that demonstrate that it was attempting to secure the information.
+In-house counsel should consider, therefore, whether your organization would be able to produce documents that demonstrate that it was attempting to secure the information.
 Many outside observers will expect that this includes, at a minimum, a written information security program or "WISP."
 Indeed, Rhode Island and Massachusetts require companies to implement and maintain WISPs if they own or license PII about a resident of those states.
 Such companies will want to carefully review the requirements of those laws when creating a WISP.

-The format and contents of a WISP can greatly vary depending on a restaurant's operations.
+The format and contents of a WISP depend greatly on the industry in which an organization operates.
+Put differently, the WISP of a small non-profit typically looks very different than the WISP of a large multinational financial institution.
 Nonetheless, there are areas of commonality.
-Although in-house counsel should be aware of regulations and standards that apply to the restaurant industry, at a minimum, the organization's WISP should include a description of the following:
+Although inhouse counsel should be aware of regulations and standards that apply to your organization's specific industry, at a minimum, the organization's WISP should include a description of the following:

-- The administrative safeguards that exist to keep sensitive personal information secure: - The technical safeguards that exist to keep sensitive personal information secure; - The physical safeguards that exist to keep sensitive personal information secure; - The process used by the restaurant to identify, on a periodic basis, internal and external risks to the information that it maintains; - The specific employee who is ultimately responsible for maintaining and implementing security policies; - The sensitive information maintained by the restaurant;

-- Where and how sensitive information will be stored within the restaurant;

-- How sensitive information can be transported away from the restaurant;

-- Procedures that discuss the following:
+- The administrative safeguards that exist to keep sensitive personal information secure; - The technical safeguards that exist to keep sensitive personal information secure; - The physical safeguards that exist to keep sensitive personal information secure; - The process used by the organization to identify, on a periodic basis, internal and external risks to the information that it maintains; - The specific employee who is ultimately responsible for maintaining and implementing security policies; - The sensitive information maintained by the organization; - Where and how sensitive information will be stored within the organization; - How sensitive information can be transported away from the organization; - Procedures that discuss the following:

-- o Username assignment
+- Username assignment

 - Password assignment

 - Encryption format

 - Provisioning of user credentials

 - De-provisioning of user credentials (e.g., for terminated employees)

 - Employee training on security topics

-- Destroying data
+- o Destroying data

 - Retaining service providers that will have access to data